davidlonjon/vagrant-salt-lamp/README.md

 - MySQL
 - php
 - phpMyAdmin

 ## Defaults

 ## Issues:
 - Removal of hosts entries on host machine does not seems to work
-- Problem with installing compass at first run of 'vagrant up' command

 ## Notes